-The Foot Guards draw upon the heritage of the Household Division in England and blends it with its own history creating a uniquely Canadian identity.
+The Foot Guards draw upon the heritage of the Household Division of the United Kingdom and blends it with its own history creating a uniquely Canadian identity.

 The complete and proper name of the Regiment is “Governor General’s Foot Guards”.